Seed Pod

 What begins as observation gradually becomes immersion.

-After moving through the installation environments, the final transition returns to the living landscape itself — a quiet place to sit, lie beneath the trees, and look upward through the branches.
+The exhibition ultimately leads visitors outside — a quiet place to sit, lie beneath the trees, look upward through the branches.

 The intention is not to recreate nature.
+It is to restore attention.

 To recognize the overwhelming abundance that was always present.